Baltimore Pedestrian Accidents

 - A pedestrian is struck on the sidewalk when a motorist who is speeding loses control of his vehicle and slams into the pedestrian

-On the first day of spring, Danny is ecstatic that it is warm enough for him to walk to school.
+Danny is ecstatic that it is warm enough for him to walk to school.
 He only lives 10 blocks from his middle school, but he often takes the bus because it is too cold and snowy to walk during the winter months in Baltimore.
 After confirming with weather.com that the weather will be above 60 degrees all day, he throws on a t-shirt and baseball cap and heads out of the house on his way to school.
 He takes his normal route and makes sure to stay on the sidewalk out of the way of any passing cars.
 Danny listens to his parents and is a very careful pedestrian.
 He finally reaches school, but first must wait for the green signal so that he can enter the crosswalk and proceed on to campus.

 At the same time, Dino and his buddy Al are driving in Dino’s dad's Ford Mustang.
 They are not supposed to be driving Dino’s dad’s car, but Dino and Al are two troublemakers and they could not care less.
 Even though it is only 7:40 a.m., Dino and Al want to push the Mustang to its limit and go as fast as possible.
 Ignoring the many signs that indicate that they are in a school zone and must travel slowly, they continue to drive at a high rate of speed in the direction of the crosswalk which Danny is waiting to enter.

-Danny can hear the faint sound of loud music approaching, but he trusts that the crosswalk is safe and he begins to walk across the road in the direction of school.
+Danny can hear the faint sound of loud music approaching, but he trusts that the crosswalk is safe and he begins to walk across the road in the direction of the school.
 All of a sudden, that loud music seems to be right behind Danny.
 Boom!
 Next thing Danny knows he is face down on the pavement.
 When he looks up, he can see the license plate of the Ford Mustang disappearing down the road.

 After hitting Danny, Dino and Al fled the scene.
 Danny tries to stand up, but he can’t.
 He has two severely broken legs and must be taken to the hospital for treatment.
 Danny has a claim against Dino and Al for their irresponsible driving and he may be entitled to significant compensation depending on how much treatment his broken legs require.Settlements and Verdicts in Pedestrian Crash Cases in Baltimore City/County

-- $1,000,000 Settlement..
-A young woman is pushing her small child in a stroller on a sidewalk in Baltimore County, and is struck by a pickup truck that missed his U-turn but decided to take it anyway.
+- $1,000,000 Settlement.
+A young woman is pushing her small child in a stroller on a sidewalk in Baltimore County and is struck by a pickup truck that missed his U-turn but decided to take it anyway.
 The woman was killed.
 Before she was hit, she pushed her child to safety.
 Allstate argued that the client's immigration status would adversely impact the value of the case and made us file suit.
 Miller & Zois' attorneys sued them in Baltimore City.
 Allstate tried to move the case to Baltimore County but we won the motions battle on venue.
 The case settled shortly thereafter for $1 million, the full amount of Allstate's insurance policy.

 - $663,000 Verdict.
 An 18 year-old woman is hit by a car driving whose driver was distracted by a text message he was sending.
-Defendant, a State Farm insured admits liability but argues the woman was not really hurt.
+The defendant, a State Farm insured admits liability but argues the woman was not really hurt.
 To be blunt, they pretty much accused her of being a liar.
 But the jury believed her and her doctors and awarded $663,000.
 Miller & Zois took this case to trial when State Farm refused to pay her the compensation she deserved.

 If you or one of your loved ones were involved in a Baltimore pedestrian accident, we may be able to help you get the compensation you deserve.
-We fight relentlessly to get you as much money as possible for what you have been though.
+We fight relentlessly to get you as much money as possible for what you have been through.
 Call us at 800-553-8082 or you can get a free case evaluation online.More Pedestrian Accident Information